dotnet/docs/docs/fsharp/tutorials/using-functions.md

 - You can store functions in data structures, such as in a list.

-- You pass a function as an argument in a function call.
+- You can pass a function as an argument in a function call.

 - You can return a function from a function call.